-While we describe the different editing forms so you can understand them, we don't get bogged down in whether your work needs a line edit or a copy edit.
-We don't ask to charge more when we're partway through, simply because it's harder than we envisaged.
-We NEVER moan!
+While e-Scribes describes the different editing forms so you can understand them, we don't get bogged down in whether your work needs a line edit or a copy edit.
+You'll have been quoted on the basis of how long it will take to turn around your work, and that quote will include whatever editor Annie thinks is necessary to improve your writing.

-You still get to accept or reject changes and everything's logged in MS Word's "Track Changes" function.
+You get to accept or reject changes as everything's logged in MS Word's "Track Changes" function.
 We pass back minimal work for the author to do.
-Instead of sending an appraisal asking you to think about your pacing in a given scene, you'll find your editor has suggested a new route you can simply accept or reject.
+Instead of sending an appraisal asking you to think about your pacing in a given scene, for example, you'll find your editor has suggested and integrated a new route you can simply accept or reject.

 What is Copy Editing?